 Combine all the ingredients mentioned under "Dough Ingredients" (except 2 tablespoon flour mentioned at the last) in a big bowl.

-Pour in activated yeast and the remaining 3/4 cup of water to knead a dough.
-Cover the bowl loosely with wet towel.
+Pour activated yeast and the remaining 3/4 cup of water to knead the dough.
+Cover the bowl loosely with a wet towel.
 Let the dough rise in a warm place for 1-2 hour.